Have a question about Right to Light?

 How do you prove right to light?

-Irrespective of whether right to light planning permission has been granted and depending on how bad the issue is, if construction goes ahead on a building development, then you can go to court to complain about the infringement of your right of light.
+Irrespective of whether the right to light planning permission has been granted and depending on how bad the issue is if construction goes ahead on building development, then you can go to court to complain about the infringement of your right to light.

 If the court finds in your favour, it can either: